zeraton-de/cockpit-docs/guide/basics/configuration.md

 ### session.name (`string`)

-A custom name for the PHP session used to store authentification and user data for the current session.
+A custom name for the PHP session used to store authentication and user data for the current session.

 **Default:** `md5(__DIR__)`